 Lesson 1: The Seriousness of Sin

-One of the central themes of Genesis 6 is the reality that sin is not a minor matter—it corrupts and destroys.
+One of the central themes of Genesis 6 is the reality that sin is not a minor matter—it corrupts, spreads and destroys.
+The chapter shows the devastating effect of human wickedness and reminds us that sin always carries consequences, both personally and collectively.

 Sin Affects All of Creation

 The corruption described in Genesis 6 was not limited to individuals; it spread across society.
-Violence, immorality, and disregard for God became the norm.
+Violence, immorality and disregard for God became the norm.
 This reveals how unchecked sin leads to cultural and even environmental devastation.
+When people turn away from God, the effects are never isolated; they influence families, communities and the world around them.

 Sin Grieves the Heart of God